7 Ways to Improve Customer Service in Schools

 Examples of good customer service in schools

 Basically, any improvement that can boost students’ or their parents’ satisfaction is a good idea.
-And, after massive research, I must say that there is definitely room for improvement for customer service in public schools.
+And, after massive research, I must say that there is definitely room for improvement in customer service in public schools.

 The majority of educational institutions don’t offer instant communication channels and the only way to ask them anything is to send an email.
 As you know, it can take ages to get an answer.